A Grimm’s Circle short story

 These 25 unashamedly modern short romances don’t shy away at the bedroom door, from the crème de la crème of contemporary romance writers, including Lilith Saintcrow, Louisa Burton, Susan Sizemore, and more.

 *The characters might seem to familiar to series readers…this is the story of how Greta and Rip met*

-Gretel did not look frail.
+Gretel wasn’t frail.
 She had a woman’s body…a strong woman’s body.
 She was petite in stature, the top of her head barely reaching his chin, but she had generous curves and an undeniable strength to her body.

 But there were shadows in her eyes.
-Those shadows and a vulnerability to touch something deep inside him.
+It managed to touch something deep inside him.

 Rip wasn’t entirely sure he cared for it.